j69/j69/mac.md

 * `airport -z`
 ### enable monitoring and save the traffic into /tmp/airportSniff<random>.cap
 * `airport sniff <channel number>`

-### Mac startup key combinations

-* Command (⌘)-R: Start up from the built-in macOS Recovery system.
-Or use Option-Command-R or Shift-Option-Command-R to start up from macOS Recovery over the Internet. macOS Recovery installs different versions of macOS, depending on the key combination you use while starting up.
-If your Mac is using a firmware password, you're prompted to enter the password.

-* Option (⌥) or Alt: Start up to Startup Manager, which allows you to choose other available startup disks or volumes.
-If your Mac is using a firmware password, you're prompted to enter the password.

-* Option-Command-P-R: Reset NVRAM or PRAM.
-If your Mac is using a firmware password, it ignores this key combination or starts up from macOS Recovery.

-* Shift (⇧):  Start up in safe mode.
-Disabled when using a firmware password.

-* D: Start up to the Apple Diagnostics utility.
-Or use Option-D to start up to this utility over the Internet.
-Disabled when using a firmware password.

 # Remains of applications
 Abandoned settings: